Assistive Technology

 Let’s Talk Tech

 Gary also runs a series of tech webinars, designed to show anyone with a vision impairment how to use all the accessibility features on their tech equipment, so they can continue to use their iPhone, iPad, laptop, or computer with ease.
-A full list of theses webinars can be found here.
+A full list of theses webinars can be found in the opposite column or you can download a list from this link to Let’s Talk Tech 2025.

 ICT Volunteers: